Home > Europe > Poland > Warsaw Layover Guide From Chopin Airport: Top Sights in 6–12 Hours

 Warsaw Chopin Airport is one of my favorite European airports as it is much smaller and more manageable than most major hubs.
 After landing, I disembarked the plane via stairs and took a shuttle to the arrivals terminal.
 Clearing passport control and customs took less than an hour.
 I was now ready to explore Warsaw on a layover.

-I had already decided the best method to get to the tourist sights of Warsaw during a long layover was by taking the train from Warsaw Chopin Airport to Warsaw’s City Center.
-At Chopin Airport, there are orange signs that lead passengers to the Chopin Airport train station.
+I had already decided the best method to get to the tourist sights of Warsaw was by taking the train from Warsaw Chopin Airport to Warsaw’s City Center.
+At Chopin Airport, there are orange signs and green arrows that lead passengers to the Chopin Airport train station.
 The signs are in both Polish and English.

 After a bit of a walk, I came to an escalator that led to Chopin Airport’s train and bus stations.